Confidence intervals for the Poisson distribution: Discussion

 \subsection{Symmetry}

 The Garwood intervals are defined to be symmetric (in probability), enforcing $1-\alpha/2$ probability on each side.
 We have compared the Crow\&Gardner symmetry in Fig.~\ref{fig:GarwoodCrowSymmetry} and the Blaker in Fig.~\ref{fig:GarwoodBlakerSymmetry}.
 In both cases, the excursions from symmetry are smaller for the Garwood intervals, as expected.
+We do not necessarily consider optimizing on symmetry to be crucial, but it is intuitively helpful to have a description where we know that the probability is reasonably balanced between the two tails.